The first petition in the Lord’s Prayer is that

 * * *

 Are you needing a new prayer?
 It hardly looks like the Kingdom of God is right in front of us.
 At least with our human vision.
 Now is as good a time as ever to plead with the Lord for His Kingdom to come.
 And, now we know why we ask for “Your Kingdom come”.
 How does this excerpt fit into your perception of the Kingdom of God?
-Come share your thoughts on our blog!
+Come share your thoughts!